MASILab/PreQual/README.md

 ## Pipeline Assumptions

 * All NIFTI images are consistent with a conversion from a DICOM using `dcm2niix` ([at least v1.0.20180622](https://github.com/rordenlab/dcm2niix/releases/tag/v1.0.20180622)) by Chris Rorden and are raw NIFTIs without distortion correction.
 We require this as dcm2niix exports b-value/b-vector files in FSL format and removes ADC or trace images auto-generated in some Philips DICOMs.
-In addition `dcm2niix` correctly moves the gradients from scanner to subject space, whereas some Philips PARREC converters do not, which may result in spurious results or pipeline failure.
+In addition `dcm2niix` correctly moves the gradients from scanner to subject space and does not re-order volumes, both of which can cause spurious results or pipeline failure.

   * **We expect raw volumes only, no ADC or trace volumes.** ADC volumes are sometimes encoded as having a b-value greater than 0 with a corresponding b-vector of (0,0,0) and trace volumes are sometimes encoded as having a b-value of 0 with a corresponding non-unit normalized b-vector, as in the case of some Philips PARREC converters.
 We check for these cases, remove the affected volumes, and report a warning in the console and in the PDF.

   * We cannot, unfortunately, account for failure of reorientation of gradients into subject space.
+Visualization of tensor glyphs or principal eigenvectors can be helpful in distinguishing this.
+However, this error can be subtle so we suggest proper DICOM to NIFTI conversion with the above release of `dcm2niix`.

 * Images will be processed in the order they are listed in dtiQA\_config.csv.